► The alternative to EVs

 Hydrogen has been used to fuel vehicles for decades; way back in 1807, Francois Isaac de Rivaz designed the first hydrogen-fueled internal combustion engine, and century and a half later, scientist Roger Billings converted the engine of a Ford Model A to run on hydrogen.
 Fast forward a little, and hydrogen is being used to send NASA rockets into space.

-But as the 2020s get underway, there's a suite of vehicles running on hydrogen, from London buses and forklift trucks, to the Toyota Mirai, Hyundai Nexo, and the Honda Clarity.
+But in 2022 get underway, there’s a suite of vehicles running on hydrogen; from London buses and forklift trucks, to the Toyota Mirai, Hyundai Nexo, and the Honda Clarity.

 How does a hydrogen car actually work?

 Hydrogen can be used to fuel cars in two ways.
-The first is through hydrogen fuel cells, which work in a similar fashion to Lithium-ion batteries EVs.
+The first is through hydrogen fuel cells, which work in a similar fashion to Lithium-ion battery EVs.

-These flow through the electrolyte to the cathode to build a positive charge.
-As the separated electrons cannot flow through the electrolyte they flow around an external circuit, generating a charge used to power an electric motor.
+These ions flow through the electrolyte to the cathode to build a positive charge.
+As the separated electrons cannot flow through the electrolyte, they flow around an external circuit, generating a charge used to power an electric motor.

 And what about emissions?
 As the hydrogen ions come into contact with the cathode, they combine with the oxygen to produce water that then flows out of the car’s exhaust; it’s so pure you could drink it.